thestrukture/IDE/README.md

 Go lang IDE.
 Built with [GopherSauce](http://gophersauce.com)

 ## About project
-The strukture is an open source IDE.
-It is designed to build web applications, with the organizational help of [GopherSauce](http://gophersauce.com).
-The IDE runs as a server and is accessed via web browser.
-Being a web server, the IDE is accessible from any device on your network.Compared to Microsoft VS Code and Eclipse CHE, this IDE is very minimalistic.
+IDE runs as a server and is accessed via web browser.
+Being a web server, the IDE boasts a web (HTML) interface is accessible from any device on your network.Compared to Microsoft VS Code and Eclipse CHE, this IDE is very minimalistic.
 It features :
 - Web application resource management.
 - Autocomplete between different files.
 - Syntax correction.